Xavier Gonzalez

 I am particularly interested in:

-• developing recurrent (transformer alternative) architectures that can more natively reason
+• developing recurrent architectures that can more natively reason

 • developing hardware-aware AI algorithms, and novel hardware that can unlock novel AI algorithms